Do I recommend it? Yes! SiteGround is a great web host for websites of all sizes.

 Benefits of Using SiteGround Web Hosting

 There is plenty of upside to using SiteGround as a web hosting service.
-I just want to quickly highlight and explain why this platform stands out from its competitors.
+Below are the biggest benefits I think you’ll find from SiteGround.

 When it comes to measuring how good a web host is, uptime is the ultimate metric.
 This is the amount of time that a server stays up and running.